Klaus Doldinger

 Klaus Doldinger (/de/; 12 May 1936 – 16 October 2025) was a German saxophonist known for his work in jazz and as a film music composer.
 He founded the group Passport in 1971; they played in different formations for decades and became successful internationally.
-Doldinger composed several filmscores, including Wolfgang Petersen's Das Boot (1981) and The NeverEnding Story (1985).
+Doldinger composed several filmscores, including Wolfgang Petersen's Das Boot (1981) and The NeverEnding Story (1984).
 He is known for writing the theme music of Tatort, running on television since 1970.

 Life and career

+Early life and work

 Doldinger was born on 12 May 1936 in Berlin.
 The family moved to Vienna when he was age four; his mother moved with him and his brother to Schrobenhausen, Bavaria, where he heard jazz first at age nine, played by American soldiers.
 His father was already living then in Düsseldorf, where the family was reunited.
 Doldinger attended school there and was admitted to the Düsseldorf Conservatory in 1947 for piano and from 1952 clarinet.
 He heard his first jazz concert there with the Lionel Hampton big band in 1952.

 After his Abitur in 1957 he studied musicology and Tonmeister at the Düsseldorf Conservatory.
 In addition to his studies, he played soprano saxophone in Düsseldorf bars, sometimes together with Günter Grass, and played clarinet with the Dixieland band The Feetwarmers, recording with them in 1955, two years before completing school.
 Later that year, he founded Oscar's Trio, modeled after Oscar Peterson's work.
 They won the first prize, the Coup Sidney Bechet, at the Brussels jazz festival, and their "Muss i' denn zum Städtele hinaus" earned them an invitation to play in the United States in 1960.
 He was awarded honorary citizenship of New Orleans.